jasongoodwin/topics/README.md

 Because rust doesn't have any runtime in the core library, the ecosystem has been at work to build reactor-based runtimes.
 Tokio is an example of a runtime and collection of tools that are well-developed and easy to implement.
 The cost is the size of the dependencies and this is why there isn't anything in rust itself to address this problem.
-Utilizing a runtime for task execution that's reactor-based will produce a small number of threads and use a scheduler to do the work.
+Utilizing a runtime for task execution that's reactor-based will produce a small number of threads and use a scheduler to do the work in an efficient manner.
-The caveat is that you need to be careful about blocking in a scheduler.
+The caveat is that you need to be careful about blocking in an async scheduler as there are not many threads!

-See tokio's: `spawn_blocking` which will execute tasks that have blocking operations in a secondary dedicated threadpool. https://teaclave.apache.org/api-docs/crates-app/tokio/task/fn.spawn_blocking.html#:~:text=Tokio%20will%20spawn%20more%20blocking,that%20cannot%20be%20performed%20asynchronously.
+*THIS IS VERY IMPORTANT!*
-THIS IS VERY IMPORTANT!
+See tokio's: `spawn_blocking` which will execute tasks that have blocking operations in a secondary dedicated threadpool and add threads as necessary. https://teaclave.apache.org/api-docs/crates-app/tokio/task/fn.spawn_blocking.html#:~:text=Tokio%20will%20spawn%20more%20blocking,that%20cannot%20be%20performed%20asynchronously.

 # Linting?
 Run `cargo clippy` to get some extra linting...